Pillar I: Basic Needs and Wellbeing

 Food Banks

-39% of food bank users rely on social assistance.
+In 2024, 39% of food bank users relied on social assistance.

-17% of food bank users report employment as their main source of income.
+17% of food bank users reported employment as their main source of income.

 The proportion of users with job income has increased by 3.5% year over year.